zachcarlson/ASLImageRecognition/README.md

 - `step03_GrayscalePreProcess.py` - Python script to convert images to grayscale
 - `step04_CSVConversionPreProcess.py` - Python script to convert grayscale images to CSV
 - `step05_EDA.py` - Python script to produce some EDA visualizations
-- `step06_training.py` - Python script for training of KNN and CNN (not for transfer CNN).
+- `step06_training.py` - Python script for training of KNN, CNN, and transfer-CNN.
 - `step07_split_images.py` - Python script to split and format images for transfer CNN.